mGuillermoSanchez/Interactive-SVG-Map/README.md

 # Interactive-SVG-Map
 Creation of an interactive SVG map to display the contents of a phpMyAdmin database.
 The example in this publication will help you create your interactive html css javascript and php map.

 For anyone with knowledge of web development and languages such as html, css, php and javascript, this code provides a solid foundation for your projects.
 The example here is a map of Namibia.
+Here you have the link where you can chose the map that you want: https://www.amcharts.com/svg-maps

 #Organisation of the database :
 The name of the region assigned in the index.php file (data-region="") must be the same as that assigned in the database.